muhammetakkurt/laravel-pest-example/README.md

 Open ```git-hooks/pre-progress``` file.
 Run ```which php``` command in your terminal, then replace this line ```#!/opt/homebrew/bin/php``` with yours.

-I've been used <strong>PEST</strong> Test framework which is running with PHP Frameworks.
+I will change the pre-commit and pre-push files as below.
+I've used <strong>PEST</strong> Test framework which runs with PHP Frameworks.
 It uses pest commands as like ```./vendor/bin/pest``` for running my test cases.
 You can paste your execute command.

 ```php
 #!/opt/homebrew/bin/php